frederic-perez/AmE-dictionary/dictionary.md

 __fallow ground__
 __fallow__
 __fame__ _v_
+__famed__ _adj_ Something that's famed is very well-known, or famous.
+Your dad's famed brownies are the highlight of every bake sale in town.
 __famine__ _It could be feasst or famine._
 __fancy-schmancy__
 __fancy__ _v_ __1__ __a__ To have a liking or enthusiasm for: _He fancies sports cars._ __b__ To have a desire or inclination for: _Would you fancy a cup of coffee?_ __c__ To take a romantic interest in (someone): _Do you think he fancies her?_ __2__ To imagine or suppose: _I fancy she is an exceedingly proud woman._